 184.108.40.206 Deduction: Packaging removed from consumer’s home

 On occasion, goods delivered to residential consumers may have packaging that is delivered with the product, but that packaging is sometimes removed from the consumer’s home by the delivery service.
-This packaging is designated because it is supplied to the residential consumer at the time of the delivery but may be eligible for a deduction with supporting validation data if the packaging is removed from the residential consumer’s home and disposed of outside of the residential waste stream.
+This packaging is designated because it is supplied to the residential consumer at the time of the delivery.
+However, for the portion of PPP that is removed from the consumers’ home and disposed of outside of the residential waste stream, it may be eligible for a deduction.
+The deduction must be claimed at the same time that the report is submitted and the steward must complete a Deduction Declaration Form and is provide supporting validation data.

 In these situations, the obligated brand owner or first importer may claim a deduction for that portion of packaging that is removed from the home and disposed of outside the residential waste stream.
-The steward must have validation data such as auditable documentation from various retailers and their delivery network that supports the deduction of this material from its report and provide supporting information in the Deduction Declaration Form.
+The steward must have validation data such as auditable documentation from various retailers and their delivery network that supports the deduction of this material from its report, by appliance SKU, and provide supporting information in the Deduction Declaration Form.
 Not all residential consumers will ask for the packaging and paper product to be removed at the time of delivery.
+Some SKUs may have lower rates of delivery than other items (e.g., large appliances).
 Further, some delivery companies that do remove paper and packaging at the time of the delivery may use the residential waste system for disposal.
-Some SKUs may have lower rates of delivery than other items (e.g. large appliances).